KrishT97/MailSift-AI/README.md

 For Housewife (Person 4):
 - "New recipe alert: Delicious and healthy dinner ideas for your family are waiting for you."

+Test new inputs, with longer email body messages and different structures.
+Your contributions on improvement and further model enhancement are more than welcome :)

 ## License and Attribution

 This project is licensed under the terms defined in the LICENSE file.
 All contributions must maintain proper attribution to the original project owner.